Employer Brand: WHAT is it, WHY is it important, HOW do you improve it?

 3. Take action

 Don’t be all words and no action.
-Make sure you fulfil the promises you make and, if possible, even revisit the review to demonstrate progress when appropriate.
+Make sure you fulfill the promises you make and, if possible, even revisit the review to demonstrate progress when appropriate.

 To increase your company’s presence on the likes of Glassdoor, don’t be afraid to ask candidates and employees to leave reviews.
-If an employee leaves on good terms, it’s very likely they’ll ask you for a reference, so why not ask them to return the favour?
+If an employee leaves on good terms, it’s very likely they’ll ask you for a reference, so why not ask them to return the favor?
 Over time, you can build up a library of reviews and integrate this with your careers page so that candidates can get a more holistic view of the company from one platform.

 An employer brand can be drastically improved or totally ruined with just one review but being aware of yours, what you want it to be and what it current is, is the critical first step to building and maintaining a positive external perception as a great place to work.
 Don’t let great talent turn away from an opportunity with your organisation before they even meet you - take your employer brand seriously and recognise the very real cost of getting wrong.